JonJabs/VocalPrint/README.md

 - Open a pull request!

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary and closed-source.
+All rights reserved by [Jonathan Jabiru].
+Use of this software is subject to approval.
+Contact [Jonjab33@yahoo.com] for licensing.

 ## Acknowledgements
 - The tool uses **deep learning models** to replicate the mixing styles of famous artists.